Make a Difference Day

 Get Started Now

-Make a Difference Day 2012 is scheduled for October 27th.
+Since Make a Difference Day is always the fourth Saturday in October each year, in 2018 it is scheduled for October 27th.
 I challenge you to start planning now to make a difference in the lives of others on our nation's National Day of Doing Good.

 Make a Difference Day